kuroneko0214/ingress_capture_log/README.md

 ## DESCRPTION
 Fetch the comm log within a specific area, and logging the capture information.
 Thanks for the ingrex_lib project(https://github.com/blackgear/ingrex_lib).
 It is implemented and enhanced a lot in my code.
+Note: The scripts now are running in my server without any human interruption.
+So the scripts won't be changed very frequently.

 ## INTRODUCTION
 1. refreshPortal.py